Mohamed-H-Hussein/Multi-Omics-Analysis-of-Multiple-Sclerosis-Lesions/README.md

 ## 📝Citation & Usage

 This project is open-source and provided for educational and academic purposes.

-If reused or adapted, please cite the original GEO dataset and workshop name.
+If you reuse, adapt, or build upon this work, please cite:

+- The original GEO dataset: **GSE224377**
+- The ABCON 2025  Workshop titled "**🔬 Discovering Disease Pathways from Multi-Omics Data**"
+- The author and repository to acknowledge the analysis contributions:

+Hussein, Mohamed H. (2025).
+Multi-Omics Analysis of Multiple Sclerosis Lesions \[Data analysis workflow].
+GitHub repository. [https://github.com/Mohamed-H-Hussein/Multi-Omics-Analysis-of-Multiple-Sclerosis-Lesions](https://github.com/Mohamed-H-Hussein/Multi-Omics-Analysis-of-Multiple-Sclerosis-Lesions)

+Proper citation supports transparency, credit to contributors and reproducible science.

 ---
 ## 📜 License